 Governance The Internal Audit team report to the Council's GAC, on the delivery of the Internal Audit Plan.
 Additional arrangements will be put in place for regular updates to be provided by the Head of Finance and Director of Transformation & Corporate on the delivery of the Audit Plan, recruitment of officers and exploration of potential options for the long term arrangements for the Internal Audit function.
 Internal Controls & Processes As part of the Council's duty, the Audit Plan target for 23/24 has reduced from 80% to 50%.
 The Acting Chief Internal Auditor and Head of Finance are also reviewing the current Internal Audit Plan to prioritise work on the highest risk areas of the Council.
+This will be presented to the Council's Executive Board and GAC at the next committee meeting in September.
 Staffing support counter fraud activity including investigations.
 Other Arrangements Internal Audit will call in external audit provision through the South Wales Audit Partnership service to support the delivery of high risk audit jobs.
 Head of Finance and Director for T&C are also exploring long term Internal Audit arrangements for the delivery of the Internal Audit service.
 This would bring other potential advantages such as access to wider skills and improved resilience.